mahoney1/test/extend_multi_org_3_orgs-amended.md

 You must first complete the [Multi-Org tutorial](./deploy-to-fabric-multi-org.html), as this sets up the {{site.data.conrefs.hlf_full}} 'BYFN' two-organization network with a running, established Composer business network (and associated metadata / identities that entails).

+NOTE: If you've completed that tutorial and need a break first or are resuming the next day etc - you can use these commands to stop and start your BYFN environment, saving the current state ; these are equivalent to the `docker-compose up` and `docker-compose stop` commands to save you containers' state.

+    ./byfn.sh -m stop    # stop current BYFN containers ./byfn.sh -m start   # start current BYFN containers from last 'stopped' state.

-You must have completed the two-organization [Multi-Org tutorial](./deploy-to-fabric-multi-org.html) first, and for the purposes of this tutorial,  it should be up and running, at the point where you had completed that tutorial and interacted with the business network.
-Do not do a teardown of the environment first - this tutorial builds on that setup, which has a running, established business network.
+You must have completed the two-organization [Multi-Org tutorial](./deploy-to-fabric-multi-org.html)before doing this tutorial, and the runtime Fabric docker containers should be up and running, at the point where you had completed that tutorial.
+Do not do a teardown of the environment first - as this tutorial builds on that setup, which has a running, established Commodity Trading business network.

 Firstly, to add the 3rd organization from a Fabric perspective, we use the [Add an Org to a channel](http://hyperledger-fabric.readthedocs.io/en/release-1.1/channel_update_tutorial.html) instructions, as the basis for adding the Fabric artifacts required - it extends the Fabric [Building Your First Network](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html) 'BYFN' network.
 Note: we have incorporated the necessary steps for you in this tutorial - so no need to jump off to the Fabric docs :-).